apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

 These results show an improvement in the performance when the dialog is transformed into one compact sentence.
 It even performs slightly better than the caption only, while the caption contained fewer details because the questions and answers were not taken into account for this setting.
-Hereby we can conclude that the fROMAGE model performs better when the textual input is converted into a compact manner instead of using a sequence of unaugmented dialog messages.
+Hereby we can conclude that the FROMAGe model performs better when the textual input is converted into a compact manner instead of using a sequence of unaugmented dialog messages.

 &nbsp;